subzerocks/MKMEye/README.md

 2.)
 Create a database and add the "cards" table structure (included in /Assets)

 3.)
-Get the XLHQ MTG Images (around 13 Gb + the newer set singles CCGHQ)
+Get the CCGHQ XLHQ MTG Images (around 13 Gb + the newer set singles CCGHQ)

 4.)
 Compile and run the ImageDBCreator (inside this project) to build the pHash DB from the images.
 Be sure you edit the config to match it your database.
+Point it to the extracted XLHQ images (or other source) and let it run.

 #### Running MKMEye